mail-in-a-box/mailinabox/README.md

 - ✅ Updated NextCloud to the latest version available;

-- 💤 Possibility of disabling some services (\*cough\* NextCloud \*cough\*);
+- 💤 Encrypting backups using user-provided PGP keys;

+- 💤 Ability to download the backups from the admin panel;

 ### Ideas section:

+- 💤 Possibility of making some services optional (if they require more software to be installed) on setup?

+- - For example, one might simply not use NextCloud/Munin at all, and they're there... just wasting resources.

+- 💤 Restricting access to the admin panel to certain IP's?

+- 💤 Customizing MTA names? (because privacy)

-- 💤 AXFR Transfers using TSIG?
+- 💤 AXFR Transfers (for secondary DNS) using TSIG?

-- 💤 Expand DNS options?
+- 💤 Expand DNS record options?

-- 💤 More complete webmail configuration via the admin panel?
+- 💤 More complete webmail configuration via the admin panel/plugin management?

-- 💤 Encrypting backups using user-provided PGP keys?

 - 💤 Anything else I might need to use;